The Building Blocks of a Good ADHD Diagnosis

 What Doesn’t Help an ADHD Diagnosis

 You may have heard about one or more of the following diagnostic tools, which are not universally accepted by the medical community as reliably accurate or comprehensive.
-It is my opinion that the following are not accurate tools for an accurate diagnosis.
+It is my opinion that the following are not accurate tools for an ADHD diagnosis:

 Brain imaging: ADHD is not a problem of brain structure, rather, it’s about communication within the networks of the brain.
 Medical literature is ripe with news of interesting studies on brain scans — including MRIs, PETs, FMRIs, and DTIs — and their provocative results.
 But people who really know about brain imaging and ADHD will tell you that brain imaging is not a useful diagnostic tool — yet.
 We are lacking the large number of normative pictures needed to paint an accurate representation of what “normal” looks like at different ages — making the tool’s diagnostic utility a thing of the future, not the present.